frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 The bottom-right corner, $dp[2][2]$, holds our answer: $6$ unique paths.

-Bear with me, dear reader, as I temporarily diverge from our exploration of dynamic programming.
+Bear with me, dear reader, as I temporarily diverge from our exploration of Dynamic Programming.
 Before delving deeper, it's essential to examine how we might solve this problem using a Brute-Force approach.

 ### Using Brute-Force